 Using Financial Aid

-Yes.
-It is possible to use financial aid for UNCG exchange and study abroad programs.
+Yes!
+Financial aid may be applied towards UNCG exchange and study abroad programs.
 Even if you have not received aid in the past, you should consider applying for financial aid through UNCG for the period of your study abroad.
 Non-UNCG students should contact the Financial Aid Office of their home institution to discuss options.

 After you have chosen a study abroad program, you should discuss financial aid study abroad procedures with an advisor in The International Programs Center.